 Open-ended questions allow the person answering them to provide longer, more thought-out responses, and will often ask the question “why?”.

-These types of questions promote deeper thought and discussion, leading to more meaningful insights.
+These types of questions promote deeper thought and discussion, leading to more meaningful insights – you might think of them as deep questions.

-By understanding the “why” behind people’s actions or behaviors, we can gain more clarity and direction when making decisions.
+By understanding the “why” behind people’s actions or behaviors, we can gain more clarity and direction when making decisions – which is valuable information.

 However, it’s important to remember that crafting effective open-ended questions requires thoughtfulness and creativity.